Juan Felipe Herrera. Photo: Michael Elderman

 Though much of his recent work has been written for children, the anti-immigrant wave of the past few years—and the response to it by the Chicano community, in events such as the millions-strong marches in Los Angeles—have inspired Herrera to engage in further observation and activism.
 Much of the newer work in 187 Reasons—named after California’s 1994 anti-immigrant Proposition 187—comes in the form of unpunctuated, scarcely capitalized prose poems that Herrera calls the “Aztlán Chronicles.”
 In “Riverside Train West” (from volume 1, number 1), “ . . . the young chicanos ask me if I am a journalist with my notes & camera no I say just going to the city where we got a day,” he writes, describing a Metrolink ride to Los Angeles for 2006’s Day without a Mexican demonstration.

 Herrera now plans on “stepping back from writing, just stepping back from the voices in my head, the voices in our heads, the agendas in our heads, the agendas in my head, what I consider to be the message.”
 He’ll continue teaching at UC Riverside, where he’s been since 2005, after a long stint at the California State University in Fresno.
-He started teaching at Fresno in 1990, the year he received his MFA from Iowa.
+He started teaching at Fresno in 1990, the year he earned his MFA from Iowa.

 With his partner in art and life, the poet Margarita Robles, he’ll continue leading “streetshops”—happenings somewhat akin to traditional writing workshops, but infused with motion, music, and multimedia.
 Streetshops are an attempt to get the words from the page to the people by enhancing the manner in which they’re delivered, and they’re open to whomever is open to them.
 But there’s less urgency for Herrera to make himself heard now.
 Years after finding his voice, he’s ready to step back and simply help others find theirs.